fizwidget/fizwidget.github.io/source/_posts/2014-07-27-functional-pipelines.markdown

         .collect(&:email_address)
 ```

 This is clearly a big improvement.
 It's concise, easy to understand, and easy to modify.
-It also has the potential to run more efficiently, as the `select` and `collect` operations could potentially be distributed over multiple cores.
+It also has the potential to run more efficiently, as the `select` and `collect` operations could theoretically be distributed over multiple cores.

 A key thing to note is that none of these methods are modifying the objects they're called on.
 They're instead applying some kind of filter or transformation, then outputting a new sequence to the next stage of the pipeline.